Is your body-mind really doing a job or just you doing a job?

 At the time of each USA president’s victory, each of them and the whole country generally think they achieved something incredible and something amazing.

-The hard reality is, if you ask any US citizen, it’s almost impossible to find anybody who can name all of the former presidents.
+The hard reality is, if you ask any US citizen, it’s almost impossible to find anybody who can name many former presidents.

-Most of them are already dead, we all forgot them except a few whom we always remember like Abraham Lincoln and George Washington.
+Most of them are deceased now, we all forgot them except a few whom we always remember like Abraham Lincoln and George Washington.

 The reason I’m bringing this up is if we forget US presidents after they are gone then what about ordinary people like us?

-My genuine thinking, one year after we are gone, most of us will be forgotten.
+My point is, one to two years after we are gone, most of us will be forgotten.

 The only people who remember us are our family and close friends.